Skip to main content

 Objective 1 – Inclusive regional economic growth and integration

 Driving inclusive economic growth is a top priority for all Southeast Asian countries and ASEAN.
-In line with Invested: Australia's Southeast Economic Strategy to 2040, we will work with Southeast Asia to strengthen our strategic economic cooperation for mutual benefit, through ODA and non-ODA investments, across government, regional organisations and private sector.
-We will support stronger economic policy and business enabling environment, an uplift in the development of and investment in quality, sustainable and inclusive infrastructure and increase economic opportunity for women, people with disabilities and marginalised groups.
+In line with Invested: Australia's Southeast Economic Strategy to 2040, we work with Southeast Asia to strengthen our economic cooperation for mutual benefit, through ODA and non-ODA investments, across government, regional organisations and the private sector.
+We support improvements in economic policy and the business enabling environment, investment in the development of quality, sustainable and inclusive infrastructure and increased economic opportunity for women, people with disabilities and marginalised groups.

 Objective 2 – Enhanced regional and community resilience

-Australia will support stronger and more effective regional architecture by engaging closely with ASEAN and Mekong subregion institutions and initiatives.
-We will deepen our cooperation and partnerships on regional security and stability, including in the areas of transnational crime, safe migration, health security and maritime security.
-Our support to enhanced education and skills, and advancing gender equality and disability equity will contribute to strengthened human development and community resilience.
+Australia supports stronger and more effective regional architecture by engaging closely with ASEAN and Mekong subregion institutions and initiatives.
+We cooperate on regional security and stability, including on transnational crime, safe migration, health security and maritime security.
+Our support to enhance education and skills, and advance gender equality and disability equity contributes to strengthened human development and community resilience.

 Objective 3 – Greater regional action on climate change and energy transition

-Australia is well placed to work with the region on the clean energy transition and respond to demand for the required data, expertise and technologies.
-We will sharpen the focus on climate change and disaster risk reduction across our Southeast Asia regional programs.
-We will continue supporting implementation of the ASEAN Strategy for Carbon Neutrality and ASEAN Plan of Action for Energy Cooperation (APAEC) 2016–2025.
+Australia is well placed to work with the region on its clean energy transition and respond to demand for the required policies, expertise and technologies.
+We focus on climate change and disaster risk reduction across our Southeast Asia regional programs.
+We support implementation of the ASEAN Strategy for Carbon Neutrality and ASEAN Plan of Action for Energy Cooperation (APAEC) 2016–2025.
 Regional priorities include the ASEAN Power Grid, renewable energy development, and regional energy policy and planning, as well as the work of the ASEAN Centre for Energy and establishment of the ASEAN Centre for Climate Change.
-Through the new Government-to-Government program (SEAG2G, 2024-28) Australian and Southeast Asian government agencies will build and sustain relationships and support policy and technical capability in climate and energy.
-Our long-standing investments in resilient infrastructure, water and food security, especially in the Mekong region, to will support adaption and reduce vulnerability to the impacts of climate change and disasters.
+Through the Southeast Asia and Australia Government Partnerships program (SEAG2G, 2024-28) Australian and Southeast Asian government agencies are building and sustaining relationships and support for policy and technical capability on climate and energy.
+Our long-standing investments in resilient infrastructure, water and food security, especially in the Mekong region, support climate adaption and reduce peoples' vulnerability to the impacts of climate change and disasters.

 Climate Change